Effective Latent Differential Equation Models via Attention and Multiple Shooting: Supplementary Information

 \subsection{Reconstruction plots}

-In order to get a visual sense of the data and the model performance, in this section, some trajectories from the input data of the synthetic and empirical fMRI evaluation sets and their respective reconstruction from GOKU-UI are presented.
-In all cases, the x-axis represents time steps.
-In order to display representative cases, the samples are selected in each case so that their mean reconstruction RMSE was closest to the median error across all samples.
-In the cases of synthetic data, due to the inconvenience of displaying their 784 components, the 12 with the lowest error are shown in Figure \ref{fig:hopf_reconstruction_sample1_best} and \ref{fig:hopf_reconstruction_sample2_best}, while the 12 with the highest error are displayed in Figures \ref{fig:hopf_reconstruction_sample1_worse} and \ref{fig:hopf_reconstruction_sample2_worse}.
-In the case of fMRI (Figures \ref{fig:fMRI_reconstruction_sample1} and \ref{fig:fMRI_reconstruction_sample2}), all 11 ICA components are displayed.
+To provide a visual representation of the model's performance, this section presents trajectories from both the synthetic and empirical fMRI test sets, along with their corresponding reconstructions by GOKU-UI and the original GOKU-nets (lacking attention mechanisms and trained with single shooting).
+The x-axis represents time steps in all cases.
+To display representative cases, samples were selected based on their mean reconstruction RMSE being closest to the median error across all samples.
+For the synthetic data, 11 components were randomly selected for display in Figures \ref{fig:hopf_reconstruction_sample1} and \ref{fig:hopf_reconstruction_sample2}, due to the impracticality of displaying all 784 components.
+Each figure displays results from different instances of models, all trained with 4800 samples but each initialized with a unique random seed.
+For the fMRI data, all 11 ICA components are displayed in Figures \ref{fig:fMRI_reconstruction_sample1} and \ref{fig:fMRI_reconstruction_sample2}.